 Understanding How Assets are Divided During a Divorce

-Dividing your property is a big issue whether you do the divorce yourself or hire a lawyer.
-You have many tough decisions regarding your divorce, whether you live in a community property state or not.
-The best possibility is for both partners to split debts, property and assets.
-Disputes lead to lawyers who can negotiate the division before heading to the courtroom.
-Factors in connection with property division include the type of divorce, the property and the state.
+Dividing your property is a significant issue, whether you handle the divorce yourself or hire a lawyer.
+You’ll face many difficult decisions about your divorce, regardless of whether you live in a community property state.
+The best outcome is for both partners to agree on how to split debts, property, and assets.
+However, disputes often lead to lawyers, who can negotiate the division before heading to court.
+Several factors influence property division, including the type of divorce, the nature of the property, and the state in which you live.

 Types of Divorce

-The type of divorce you are dealing with is a major factor when dividing your assets.
-When both people agree on the terms of the divorce and file the papers, it’s an uncontested divorce.
-An uncontested divorce usually doesn’t involve the courtroom and is less expensive and time-consuming.
-A contested divorce is when people have disputes about the terms of divorce.
-A contested divorce usually comes about with disputes around children and spousal support.
-Each party would have a lawyer, and a judge would oversee the case, which costs more time and money.
-Mediation and arbitration may be necessary when divorce is part of both categories.
+The type of divorce you are going through plays a major role in how your assets will be divided.
+If both partners agree on the terms and file the papers, it’s considered an uncontested divorce.
+An uncontested divorce typically does not require a courtroom and is less expensive and time-consuming.
+A contested divorce, on the other hand, occurs when there are disputes over the terms of the divorce, such as child custody or spousal support.
+In this case, each party hires a lawyer, and a judge oversees the case, which can be more costly and time-consuming.
+Mediation and arbitration may be necessary in both types of divorces.

 Types of Property

-State law labels property as separate or marital, also known as community property.
-The classification of property dictates how assets will be divided.
-Separate property means you solely own things, such as inheritances, gifts, or assets you had before your marriage.
-Your paycheck is usually part of marital property but not a pension vested before the marriage.
-Community property is everything you receive or buy during the marriage, including pay from a job or a joint checking account.
-A house is usually part of community property, but there are exceptions.
+State law classifies property as separate or marital, also known as community property.
+How property is classified determines how it will be divided.
+Separate property includes assets that you own solely, such as inheritances, gifts, or assets you had before the marriage.
+Your paycheck is generally considered marital property, but a pension vested before the marriage may not be.
+Community property refers to everything acquired or purchased during the marriage, including income from a job or funds in a joint checking account.
+A house is typically considered community property, though there are exceptions.

 Current State

-The general rules for divorce are similar throughout the USA, but some laws differ from state to state.
-Most states define assets as separate or marital.
-Remember the laws of divorce for your state when dividing your assets.
-Some states consider separate property assets before marriage, and some keep assets separate even after marriage.
-Many states, such as Florida, use equitable distribution which means assets are divided in a way that is deemed fair and equitable.
-A judge will take into consideration many factors when determining equitable distribution including, the ages of spouses, length of marriage, future earning potentials and property owned by the married couple.
+While the general rules for divorce are similar across the United States, each state has its own laws.
+Most states categorize assets as either separate or marital.
+It’s important to consider your state’s specific divorce laws when dividing assets.
+For example, some states treat property acquired before marriage as separate, while others may keep certain assets separate even after marriage.
+Many states, like Florida, use equitable distribution, meaning assets are divided in a way that is fair and equitable.
+A judge will take various factors into account when determining equitable distribution, including the ages of the spouses, the length of the marriage, future earning potential, and the property owned by the couple.

-Trying to divide your assets before getting lawyers and going to the courtroom will save time and money.
-The first thing to do is write a list of all your belongings.
-Both people should include everything they own jointly and separately.
-Agree upon the personal objects that have no significant value and leave them off the list.
-Try to agree on the values of the property, but assets such as houses or businesses can be complex.
-Agree upon an authority to value the more complex assets for you.
+To save time and money, it’s best to divide your assets before involving lawyers or going to court.
+Start by creating a comprehensive list of all your belongings.
+Both partners should include everything they own, both jointly and separately.
+Agree on which personal items hold no significant value and leave them off the list.
+Try to agree on the value of each item, though some assets, like a house or business, can be more complex.
+If needed, agree on a third party to appraise more complicated assets.

-Debt during your marriage can include credit cards, taxes, car payments and mortgages.
-If you took the debt together, you’ll probably have to split the debt along with the property.
-A divorce agreement can give the debt to one person, but the creditors will still have a contract with both parties.
-If a judge tells your partner to pay the joint credit card debt and miss a payment, the creditors will come after you for the money.
-The situation becomes more complex since you would go to court to have your spouse reimburse you.
-The easiest way to resolve the issue is to close joint accounts and remove your partner from credit cards.
+Debt accrued during your marriage can include credit cards, taxes, car payments, and mortgages.
+If you incurred debt together, it will likely need to be divided along with the property.
+A divorce agreement can assign debt to one person, but creditors will still hold both parties responsible.
+For example, if a judge orders your partner to pay joint credit card debt and they miss a payment, creditors can still come after you for the money.
+The situation becomes more complex if you have to go back to court to have your spouse reimburse you.
+The easiest way to avoid this is to close joint accounts and remove your partner from any joint credit cards.

 Share: